-The dispersion maps are sensitive to quite different structures between short and long periods and between continental and oceanic regions even at the same period as Figure 10 illustrates.
-The short period dispersion maps (12 sec group and phase velocity in Fig. 8 and 9) are primarily sensitive to upper crustal velocities in continental areas, which are dominated by the presence or lack of sediments.
 In regions with oceanic crust, sensitivity is predominantly to uppermost mantle structure.
-At intermediate periods (20 sec phase velocity, 20-40 sec group velocity), the maps are mostly sensitive to mid- to lower-crustal velocities beneath continents and continent-ocean crustal thickness variations.
-At long periods (30-40 sec phase velocity), the maps predominantly reflect crustal thickness variations on the continent and uppermost mantle conditions beneath oceans.
+At intermediate periods (20 s phase velocity, 20-40 s group velocity), the maps are mostly sensitive to middle to lower crustal velocities beneath continents and continent-ocean crustal thickness variations.
+At long periods (30-40 s phase velocity), the maps predominantly reflect crustal thickness variations on the continent and uppermost mantle conditions beneath oceans.

-At short periods (12 sec), the dispersion maps in Figures 8-9 exhibit low velocity anomalies where sediments are present [Bassin et al., 2000]; e.g., the Songliao Basin (SLB), Huabei Basin (HB), Bohai Bay (BH), North China Platform (NC), the Yellow Sea (ESYS), and the Tsushima Basin (TB) in the southern Sea of Japan.
+[31] At short periods (12 s), the dispersion maps in Figures 8 and 9 exhibit low-velocity anomalies where sediments are present [Bassin et al., 2000], e.g., the Songliao Basin (SLB), Huabei Basin (HB), Bohai Bay (BH), North China Platform (NC), the Yellow Sea (ESYS), and the Tsushima Basin (TB) in the southern Sea of Japan.
 The younger, Cenozoic age sediments of Bohai Bay and the Huabei Basin of the North China Craton are much slower than the older, largely Mesozoic age sediments of the Songliao Basin.
-Higher velocities are imaged in the mountains surrounding the basins; e.g, the Great Xing'an Range (GXAR), Lesser Xing'an Range (LXAR), the Changbai Mountains (CBM), the Yinshan Mountains (YSM), and the Taihang Mountains (THM), which is consistent with the presence of crystalline rocks near the surface.
+Higher velocities are imaged in the mountains surrounding the basins, e.g., the Great Xing'an Range (GXAR), Lesser Xing'an Range (LXAR), the Changbai Mountains (CBM), the Yinshan Mountains (YSM), and the Taihang Mountains (THM), which is consistent with the presence of crystalline rocks near the surface.
 Weak positive anomalies are observed in the Korean Peninsula.

-At intermediate periods (20 sec phase velocity, 20-30 sec group velocity), relatively low wave speeds are still observed for the deeper basins: Songliao, Huabei, Bohai Bay, and Yellow Sea.
+[32] At intermediate periods (20 s phase velocity, 20-30 s group velocity), relatively low wave speeds are still observed for the deeper basins: Songliao, Huabei, Bohai Bay, and Yellow Sea.
 Group and phase velocity are very high in the Sea of Japan reflecting oceanic mantle lithospheric shear wave speeds that clearly outline the continental boundary of the oceanic crust.
-It should be noted that off-great-circle effects that may exist are not severe enough to distort the borders of the oceanic crust badly.
-A significant low velocity anomaly appears in Xing'an-East Mongolia.
+It should be noted that off-great circle effects that may exist are not severe enough to distort the borders of the oceanic crust badly.
+A significant low-velocity anomaly appears in Xing'an-East Mongolia.
 The anomaly does not develop along the Tancheng-Lujiang Fault, however, but rather to the west of the Songliao Basin, encompassing the Great Xing'an Range and the Yinshan Mountains north of the Ordos Block.
 To the east of the North-South Gravity Lineament the crust is much thinner than to its west [e.g., Xu, 2007].